ANTH 3440 Zooarchaeology

 2 hours lecture, 2 hours laboratory; 3 credits

 Study of animal remains from archaeological sites, methods of recovery, identification, and analysis.
 Special emphasis placed on natural and social environments, formation processes, subsistence strategies and leoenvironments.

-Prerequisite: one of the following: Anthropology 1100 or 1200 or 1300 or 1400 or a lower-tier Core course or permission of the chairperson.
+Prerequisite: one of the following: Anthropology 1100 or 1200 or 1300 or 1400 or a Pathways required or flexible core course or permission of the chairperson.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements